CSC207-UofT/course-project-javacado-s/phase2/Design Document.md

 ---
 ## Design Patterns

 We used the Command design pattern in our code to have our program more efficiently execute the various commands a user can input into our command line.
-Users can create a new event, or view, modify, or cancel an existing event.
+And, for convenience, we placed all the commands in the Command package.
+For example, there is the CreateEventCommand which is used by the CateringSystem.
+The user interacts with the Main as they want to create an event, the Main then calls on CateringSystem which eventually calls on CreateEventCommand, so that it creates an event.
+Similar examples can be found, like the CancelEventCommand.
+By indirectly calling these commands, the users can create a new event, or view, modify, or cancel an existing event.
 They are also able to log in and log out of our program.
 (We also anticipate adding more commands in Phase2.)
 Most of these requests require several steps in our program, so using this design pattern, we can turn these requests into single objects that contain information about all those steps.

+We also used a simple factory design pattern.
+The MealSetter in the meals package is used for other classes to create meals, while at the same time, those classes do not have to have strong dependency on meal class (for example, the EventManager).
 We are also exploring using the Composite design pattern for our Meal class.
 In our Meal class, we have different subclasses of meal types, each with a different menu of dishes, where each dish is made with different ingredients.
 In the future we hope to determine meal prices based on ingredients, so implementing this tree structure using this design pattern seems suitable.
 Additionally, it would make extending our Meal classes easier.

 ---
 ##Accessibility Report